-50% larger.
+Figure 2 also shows that GMSL rise in 2100 is not a full description of the entire dynamics of an SLR path, nor of its local variation.
+Outcomes with a similar GMSL rise in 2100 can generate different losses.
+For example, for a GMSL rise of 0.8m, variation in the geography and timing of flooding can generate GDP losses of between 0.2 percent and 0.3 percent.
+That is, depending on the spatial and temporal characteristics of the path, we can have effects that are 50 percent larger.
 The variation of the fraction of displaced population for a given GMSL rise is even larger.
-An increase of 0.8m in GMSL can yield displaced populations that go from 0.5% to 1.0%; the displaced population estimates for a given GMSL can differ by 100% due to the dynamics and local variation of the paths.
+An increase of 0.8m in GMSL can yield displaced populations that go from 0.5 percent to 1.0 percent; the displaced population estimates for a given GMSL can differ by 100 percent due to the dynamics and local variation of the paths.

-Figure 2: (a) Present discounted value of world losses in real GDP, and (b) Displaced world population in 2100, both as a function of GMSL rise in 2100.
+Note: Panel A displays present discounted value of world losses in real GDP, and panel B shows displaced world population in 2100, both as a function of GMSL rise in 2100.